Quantum Universally Composable Oblivious Linear Evaluation: Semi-honest QOLE protocol

-In order to build some intuition on the proposed protocol for QOLE, we start by presenting a simpler protocol that is only secure under the semi-honest adversarial model.
-This semi-honest version leverages the properties of MUBs explored in section~\ref{Prelim_MUB} and, in particular, the one presented in expression~\eqref{eq:main_relation}.
-As we saw, given the set of MUBs $\{ \ket{e^\theta_r} \}_{r\in\mathbb{Z}_d},\ \forall \theta\in\mathbb{Z}_d$, the operators $V^b_a$ simply permute the elements inside the basis $\theta$, according to a linear combination of the elements $a$, $b$, $\theta$ and $r$:
+In order to build some intuition on the proposed protocol for QOLE, we start by presenting a simpler protocol (Figure~\ref{fig:SH_QOLE}) that is only secure under the semi-honest adversarial model.

+This semi-honest version leverages the properties of MUBs explored in Section~\ref{subsec:Prelim_MUB} and, in particular, the one presented in~\eqref{eq:main_relation}.
+As we saw, given the set of MUBs $\{ \ket{e^x_r} \}_{r\in\mathbb{Z}_d},\ \forall x\in\mathbb{Z}_d$, the operators $V^b_a$ simply permute the elements inside the basis $x$, according to a linear combination of the elements $a$, $b$, $x$ and $r$:

-Alice and Bob can use the above property to compute together a linear function $f(x) = ax - b$, where Alice chooses the parameters $a$ and $b$, and Bob chooses the input element $x$, following the protocol summarized in Figure~\ref{fig:SH_QOLE}.
-In particular, Bob starts by choosing a basis $\theta$ and an element $r$ therein and prepares the state $\ket{e^\theta_r}$: the basis choice $\theta$ plays the role of the input element $x$, and the basis element $r$ is used to improve Bob's security against a potentially dishonest Alice.
-Then, he sends the state $\ket{e^\theta_r}$ to Alice.
-She applies the operator $V^b_a$ and sends back to Bob the resulting state.
-According to expression~\eqref{eq:main_ingredient}, Bob receives $\ket{e^\theta_{a\theta - b + r}}$, measures it in the $\theta$ basis and outputs the linear function evaluation $f(\theta) = a\theta-b$ by subtracting $r$.
-In other words, the correctness of the protocol is ensured by expression~\eqref{eq:main_ingredient}.
+Alice and Bob can use the above property to compute together a linear function $f(x) = ax - b$, where Alice chooses the parameters $a$ and $b$, and Bob chooses the input element $x$.
+Bob starts by choosing a basis $x$ and an element $r$ therein, and prepares the state $\ket{e^x_r}$: the basis choice $x$ plays the role of the input element $x$, and the basis element $r$ is used to enhance Bob's security against a potentially dishonest Alice.
+Then, he sends the state $\ket{e^x_r}$ to Alice, who, in turn, applies on it the operator $V^b_a$ and sends back to Bob the resulting state.
+According to~\eqref{eq:main_ingredient}, Bob receives $\ket{e^x_{ax - b + r}}$, measures it in the $x$ basis, and outputs the linear function evaluation $f(x) = ax-b$ by subtracting $r$.
+Thus, the correctness of the protocol is ensured by~\eqref{eq:main_ingredient}.

 As far as the security of this protocol is concerned, we can easily see that it is secure against a dishonest Alice.
-From her point of view, all the density matrices describing the several possible cases for $\theta = 0, \ldots, d-1$ are proportional to the identity matrix.
-Therefore, she cannot know anything about the value of $\theta$.
+From her point of view, all the density matrices describing the several possible cases for $x = 0, \ldots, d-1$ are maximally mixed states.
+Therefore, she cannot know anything about the value of $x$.
+If, moreover, Bob is semi-honest the protocol remains secure.